bklogic/backlogic-project/docs/README.md

 ## Target

 DAS sits between the database and the client application that needs data access.
-The primary target of DAS is serverless functions and microservice applications, which stand to profit the most from externalizing data access layer.
-The second target of DAS is front applications, Angular application for example, that like to hold light business logic in front and access database directly.
-Lastly, DAS can help any applications that like to defer data access logic to a backend service and take advantage of the simplicity and performance of data access services.
+The primary target of DAS is serverless function and microservice application, which stand to profit the most from externalizing data access layer.
+The second target of DAS is front application, Angular application for example, that likes to hold light business logic in front and access database directly.
+Lastly, DAS can help any application that likes to defer data access logic to a backend service and take advantage of the simplicity and performance of data access services.

-As DAS is deployed as HTTP API, it is a cross-platform solution for client applications implemented with all languages, as long as it can send HTTP request.
+As DAS is deployed as HTTP API, it is a cross-platform solution for client applications authored with all languages, as long as it can send HTTP request.
 However, DAS does have specialized data access client planned for Java, TypeScript and Python, to further simplify data access in these languages.

 ## Service Builder